 It’s nice having towels ready and waiting for you in the guest bedroom so they don’t have to go searching for any in a potentially embarrassing moment if they step out of the shower unable to find any towels in the bathroom.

-These plush white towels are my favorites that we’ve used for years.
+These plush white towels are some of my favorites that we’ve used for years.

 10. Include Toiletries in a Basket